UBC-MDS/DSCI_522_Group313/src/README.md

 > Rscript load_data.R

-3. You will be able to see the downloaded file on the "data" folder
+3. You will be able to see the downloaded file on the "data" folder in the root project directory

 **If you want to download data file in other directories or different file name use the arguments**